What Is Art Therapy?

 • Art Therapy Certified Supervisor (ATCS)

 The AATA provides a helpful overview of art therapy credentials and licensure.
 Expressive arts therapists usually complete separate but similar training.
-You may visit the IEATA Education and Training Directory for more information on this path.
-This resource can help prospective therapists identify graduate-level programs in this growing field of psychotherapy.
+You may visit the IEATA Education and Training Directory for more information.
+This resource is potentially beneficial in helping prospective therapists identify graduate-level programs in this growing field of therapy.

-Art therapists may work in various settings with people of all ages and with varied mental health goals.
-Here are some standard settings where art therapists can work:
+Art therapists work in various settings with people of all ages, from young children to older adults, and with varied mental health goals.
+Art therapy settings can include:

 • Crisis counseling centers